 No retirement IFISA – for interest free investing for UK investors.

-Risk Factor – 5/10 – Medium
+Risk Factor – 4/10 – Low to Medium

-Even taking in to consideration that some loans are secured, originators have “skin in the game” and the “buyback guarantee”.
-They are still an unregulated business in a foreign (to many of us) country.
+Even taking in to consideration that some loans are secured, originators have “skin in the game” and the “Mintos buyback guarantee”, Mintos is still an unregulated business with a short track record.

 Who Can Invest with Mintos?

-Unfortunately (as far as I can understand) our USA friends aren’t able to invest in Mintos at this time.
+Unfortunately (as far as I can understand) our USA friends aren’t able to invest in the platform at this time.
 This is because of some US regulation (not the platform’s rules).

-Offers & Signup Links**
+Mintos Cashback Offers & Signup Links**

-Please read my Disclaimer before making investment decisions.
+Please read my full website Disclaimer before making investment decisions.